-Lotus today announced that it was opening a research and design facility dedicated to hybrid and electric cars.
-The company is well known for its work on hybrid and electric vehicles, working with American EV specialist, ZAP cars, and producing a number of in-house electric prototypes too.The latest of these is a mild hybrid unit that was designed to reduce CO2 emissions whist maintaining an engaging driving experience – ever the aim for most manufacturers.
+Lotus has announced that it is opening a research and design team dedicated to hybrid and electric cars.
+The company is well known for its work on electric vehicles, working with American specialist, ZAP, and producing a number of in-house electric prototypes too.The latest of these is a mild hybrid unit that was designed to reduce CO2 emissions whist maintaining an engaging driving experience.

 Low CO2 Vehicle concept: The figures